NomicFoundation/hardhat/README.md

 * Parallel test runner
     - Check what espresso does.
 Does each runner need its own blockchain?

-* Dependencies resolution
-    - Don't use solidity-parser.
-Two options:
-        1. Replace the parser with solidity-parser-antlr once its relicenced.
-        2. Use solc to detect imports so this is process error-compatible with the compilation.
-If done, cache the imports as loading solc is slow?

 * Optimizations
     - Compile solc to wasm instead of asm.js